Arin-Grigoras/shell/README.md

 # shell
- a shell written in C
+ a shell written in C.

+ Instructions coming soon.

+ Might make a website for this.